martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/METHODOLOGY.md

 These metrics provide a first-order comparison of risk-adjusted performance between the portfolio and benchmark.

+### General Assumptions: Risk-Free Rate
+Throughout this analysis, the risk-free rate (r_f) is assumed to be 0% for all relevant calculations (including Sharpe Ratio and excess return metrics).

+**Justification:**
+Given the aggressive growth nature of the technology sector, the annualized returns of both the Portfolio (~16%) and the NASDAQ-100 (~10%) vastly exceed historical risk-free rates (typically 0-5%).
+Consequently, subtracting r_f would simply shift the vertical axis without materially altering the relative ranking or the structural conclusions of the risk analysis.
+This approach provides a simplified, "gross return" perspective rather than a strictly comprehensive excess return analysis, serving as a robust estimation for comparative purposes.

 ### Value-at-Risk (VaR) and Expected Shortfall (ES)

 VaR and ES quantify tail risk by estimating potential losses under adverse market conditions.
 Both metrics are computed at 95% and 99% confidence levels for a one-month horizon.